guoweier/GameHut/snake/tutorial_snake_english.md

 ## window3: Game over window
 ![window3: Game over window](fig5_gameoverwindow.png) <br>
-On window3, we can see the following properties:
+On window3, we can see the following properties:<br>
 1. The background is the dead screen from window2.
 2. The game music changed to game over music.
 3. There is a white semi-transparent rectangle in the middle.
 4. 4 messages on the white rectangle.

-Now let's code to achieve these properties:
+Now let's code to achieve these properties:<br>
 ### 1. Background is the dead screen from window2
-Since we are directly using the dead screen from window2, nothing needs to do for the background!
+Since we are directly using the dead screen from window2, nothing needs to do for the background!<br>

 ### 2. Change the music
 ```